The Future of Work is here, and the conversation around it is only getting louder.

 This blog is for those who want to stay in step with this climate of constant change and want to make a transformational career shift.

 Have you heard the story of the frog in the well?
 The one where the frog who lived in the well thought that the world was as big and as exciting as his humble abode.
-It wasn’t until the frog from outside the well came that he realized what a wonderful big world he was missing out.
+It wasn’t until the frog from outside the well came that he realised what a wonderful big world he was missing out.

 Most of us have the ‘frog in the well’ syndrome especially after we become comfortable in our job roles.
 In this weather of uncertainty, predictability can definitely be attractive.
 But comfort in today’s job market can often spell the death of a career.
 Think back to the 1920s.
 Cars replaced horse coaches and the coachmen lost their jobs.
 However, this created new and better jobs like car repairs, automobile manufacturing, road building, etc. And while the digital economy helps us be productive with less labor, it is only those who plan ahead who will be successful.